epinio/epinio/docs/user/tutorials/install_epinio_on_eks.md

 #### Install Ingress In Cluster (for a custom DOMAIN)

-Install ingress first and wait for the `loadbalancer-ip` to be provisioned for the `traefik` ingress.
-Then, you can map the `loadbalancer-ip` to your `Domain Name` e.g. `example.net` and wait for it to be mapped.
+First install ingress and wait for the `loadbalancer-ip` to be provisioned for the `traefik` ingress.
+Then map the `loadbalancer-ip` to your `Domain Name` e.g. `example.net` and wait for it to be mapped.

 ```bash
 epinio install-ingress